cs410agile-group3/FTPClient/README.md

 FtpClient/
   |
   |-- FtpCli/
   |     Program.cs           <- Entry point for commands
+  |     InitializeSession.cs <- Initializes and validates session with user-provided server, user, command details
   |     FtpCli.cs            <- Provides an interface for Program.cs to interact with
   |     Commands/
+  |     Data.cs				 <- Storage class for session data
   |     |
   |     |--> This is the directory where interfaces for a command will be defined
   |     Packages/